wp-plugins/events-listing-widget/readme.txt

 1. Create an instance of the Events Listing widget to display entries, configuring how many entries should be shown and how far ahead the widget should look to display entries.

 == Changelog ==

+= 1.1.7 =
+* Updated jQuery datepicker plugin to resolve javascript error in latest versions of WordPress

 = 1.1.6 =
 * Fixes problem with disappearing events when too many are created